 Rules Regarding Probation Period / Trial Period in Spain

 Where a probation period is agreed (provided that the worker has not performed the same functions before at the company under any type of employment contract, in which case the trial period would be null and void), it must be put in writing.

-The time limits for trial periods may be established in the respective collective bargaining agreement and varies from 3-6 months.
-However, as a general rule and in the absence of any provision in the collective labour agreement, the probationary periods cannot exceed:
+The time limits for trial periods may be established in the respective collective bargaining agreement and vary from 3-6 months.
+However, as a general rule and in the absence of any provision in the collective labor agreement, the probationary periods cannot exceed: